Fiat Chrysler will answer the call for more health protection, with plans to produce over 1 million face masks per month at one of its plants.

 “Protecting our first responders and health care workers has never been more important,” said FCA CEO Mike Manley in a statement.
-“In addition to the support we are giving to increase the production of ventilators, we canvassed our contacts across the healthcare industry and it was very clear that there is an urgent and critical need for face masks.
+“In addition to the support we are giving to increase the production of ventilators, we canvassed our contacts across the healthcare industry and it was very clear that there is an urgent and critical need for kn95 mask.
 We’ve marshalled the resources of the FCA Group to focus immediately on installing production capacity for making masks and supporting those most in need on the front line of this pandemic.”

 An FCA spokesperson told Detroit News that it would initially produce the masks at one of its Chinese plants.
 A more specific timeline on when deliveries will commence should be available in the near future.

 SEE ALSO: Coronavirus: How To Keep Your Car Contagion Free

 The announcement comes on the back of FCA suspending production at its North American plants last week.
 Presumably mask production could also happen at those locations too, once they’re re-opened, but nothing is confirmed yet.

 FCA and Ferrari, both under the same Exor umbrella company, are currently working with Italy’s Siare Engineering to double the company’s ventilator production.
 COVID-19 has hit Italy harder than any other nation, with over 63,000 cases confirmed as of March 23.